 Protect Our Health and Safety: No Funding Cuts for the EPA!

-One of Congress’ key priorities in early 2018 is to pass a spending bill that would determine the funding of critical agencies that we rely on to advance science, keep our air and water clean, and protect children’s health.
+While President Trump just released a proposal that would result in deep cuts for critical science-based agencies in fiscal year 2019, Congress still must pass a spending bill that will determine funding levels for critical agencies that we rely on to advance science, keep our air and water clean, and protect children’s health for the rest of this fiscal year by March 23.
 Unfortunately, the proposals currently on the table for funding our government would slash the budget of the Environmental Protection Agency (EPA), therefore threatening the health and safety of Americans across the U.S.

-The deadline for Congress to pass a spending bill that funds our government is January 19th, so we need your help now to ensure that funding for the EPA is protected.
+With the March 23 deadline rapidly approaching, we need your help now to ensure that funding for the EPA is protected.
 Here is a reminder of where we are in the process, and most importantly, what we need from you.

 In early September, the House of Representatives passed a spending bill that would cut the EPA budget to its lowest funding level since 2008.
 In the House bill, the agency's research division would lose more than $100 million in critical funding.
 Other cuts would directly impact communities of color, including a 15 percent reduction to the Office of Environmental Justice, which works to ensure that certain communities don’t bear a disproportionate share of environmental risk.
 The House bill was also riddled with poison pill anti-science “policy riders,” or additional strings attached that sideline science.